Rootly-AI-Labs/SRE-skills-bench/README.md

 ## Methodology

-Reliability-bench evaluates models on tasks that represent real, day-to-day SRE responsibilities.
+SRE-skills-bench evaluates models on tasks that represent real, day-to-day SRE responsibilities.
 Each task category includes multiple test cases with expected outputs, graded programmatically or via structured evaluation.
 For each test, we open-source 40% of the entire dataset, available on our [HF repo]().

 ### Test one